LotharTeichert/chessdiagramjs/README.md

 ```
 This will show a chessboard with three buttons to play back and forth in a provided movelist.
 At any point you may make your own moves on the board by dragging pieces around to check other variations.
-See "Lucena.htm" in the examples for an explanation of a chess endgame that I copied from wikipedia.
+See ["Lucena.htm"](http://www.lteichert.de/chessdiagramjs/examples/Lucena.htm) for an explanation of a chess endgame that I copied from wikipedia.
 I replaced all the pictures by "living" diagrams and think it's less cumbersome to read.

 The only method of the object ChessDiagram that you have to know is "diagram".
 It takes 5 parameters:
 * The id of a div tag on the web page (where the board is placed).